awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-common.md

 # Performing Tasks on the VM Local Console \(Volume and Tape Gateways\)<a name="manage-on-premises-common"></a>

 For a gateway deployed on\-premises, you can perform the following maintenance tasks using the VM host's local console\.
-These tasks are common to VMware and Hyper\-V hosts\.
+These tasks are common to VMware, Hyper\-V, and Linux Kernel\-based Virtual Machine \(KVM\) hosts\.

 **Topics**
 + [Logging in to the Local Console Using Default Credentials](#LocalConsole-login-common)